-Street Photography Magazine quite accurately described my photos as glimpses.
+Street Photography Magazine quite accurately described my street photos as glimpses.
 They’re tiny fragments of what’s around us.
 Scenes or objects that we usually miss or ignore, and that are able to convey some sort of emotion when isolated by the eye of the photographer.

 Abstraction plays an important role in my work.
 It is achieved in a variety of ways, though almost exclusively when shooting.
-I keep post-processing limited to minor adjustments to – when needed – exposure, colour and contrast.
+I keep post-processing limited to minor adjustments to – when needed – exposure, color and contrast.

 Coincidence steers my output.
 Nothing of what I do is staged.
 As a photographer I love the creative process and what I’m able to do with all that crosses my path.
 I hope my photos manage to intrigue, move, fascinate, question and make you think the mundane is an interesting place.